Exploring the Basics of UX/UI Design

 Manuel Aparicio

-There are many questions when you start to explore this field.
-And it's normal to feel overwhelmed!
-This post will walk you through UX/UI design basics.
+There are many questions when you start to explore this field, so this post will walk you through UX/UI design basics.
 Here are also some essential topics that beginners often need clarification on.
-You also have the main principles you must master to create successful products.
+Let’s start designing!

 UX/UI is a standardized way of referring to User Experience and User Interface.
 It refers to the layout of digital products and how users interact with them.
+Think of it like the design and layout of a store or the arrangement of products on a shelf!
+It's all about making it easy and enjoyable for people, striving to create practical, desirable, and accessible products.
 A good UX/UI design focuses on providing users with a seamless and intuitive experience.
-It ensures they can easily navigate and achieve their goals while using the product.
-Think of it like the design and layout of a store or the arrangement of products on a shelf.
-It's all about making it easy and enjoyable for people.
-UX/UI designers strive to create practical, desirable, and accessible products.

 What is User Interface?